-Sound problems can befall for a variety of reasons.
-At the same time, it could be your speakers or headphones, but also your audio software or operating system, your sound card, or your driver.
+Sound problems can occur for a variety of reasons.
+It could be your speakers or headphones, your audio software or operating system, your sound card, or your driver.

 How to Fix Sound Not Working on Windows 11 Issue